 • Software development is conducted in line with OWASP Top 10 recommendations for web application security.

-Secure Testing
+Secure Testing???

 • Nexelus deploys third party penetration testing and vulnerability scanning of all Internet facing production systems on a regular basis.

 • All new systems and services are scanned prior to being deployed to production.